sanskrit-lexicon/csl-ldev/readme.md

 1. `txt_to_ldev.py` - This script generates ldev wise entries from given dictcode. e.g. `python3 txt_to_ldev.py mw` will generate ldev wise entries in the csl-ldev/v02/mw repository.
 2. `redo_all.sh` - This script will regenerate all dictionaries based on latest data at csl-devanagari repository. `bash redo_all.sh`.
+3. `ldev_to_csldevanagari.py` - This script takes two arguments `dictId` and `lnum`.
+This script is used to carry the changes made in csl-lnum repository by a user to csl-devanagari repository.
+Usage - `python3 ldev_to_csldevanagari.py skd 15140` will take the file csl-ldev/v02/skd/15140.txt and integrate that data to csl-devanagari/v02/skd/skd.txt.

 # Danger